“The ‘control of nature’ is a phrase conceived in arrogance, born of the Neanderthal age of biology . . . and the convenience of man.”

 Rachel Carson was born in Springdale, Pennsylvania, and spent her childhood on a farm.
-She studied English and Zoology at Pennsylvania College for Women (now Chatham College) and received her M.S. degree in Marine Biology from Johns Hopkins University.
+She studied English and Zoology at Pennsylvania College for Women (now Chatham University) and received her M.S. degree in Marine Biology from Johns Hopkins University.
 She taught Zoology at the University of Maryland before going to work for the US Fish and Wildlife Service where, in 1949, she became chief editor of publications.
 In 1952 she purchased land on the Sheepscot River in West Southport, Maine.

-If the courage of a single human voice can be measured by the ferocity of the attempts to silence it, the writer of The Silent Spring (1962) stands as a truthteller of exceptional courage and insight.
+If the courage of a single human voice can be measured by the ferocity of the attempts to silence it, the writer of Silent Spring (1962) stands as a truthteller of exceptional courage and insight.
 Her carefully researched exposure of the environmental damage caused by widespread use of pesticides was vigorously attacked by chemical corporations.
-In 1992 a panel of distinguished Americans voted The Silent Spring the most influential book of the past fifty years.
+In 1992 a panel of distinguished Americans voted Silent Spring the most influential book of the past fifty years.
 Today Rachel Carson is revered as the founder of the environmental movement in America.